Annotare submission guidelines for sequencing-based spatial transcriptomics

 • Specify the library construction method (e.g. 10x Visium v2).

-• If “Other” is selected, provide full details in the Nucleic acid library construction protocol.
+• If “Other” is selected, provide full details in the nucleic acid library construction protocol.

 Protocol Requirements

-Please provide all required protocols.
-In addition, spatial transcriptomics submissions should include a Dissection protocol describing:
+Spatial transcriptomics submissions should also include a Dissection protocol describing:

 Sample Preparation